deathworlders/online/content/book/deathworlders/chapter-22-warhorse/pt1-first-year.md

 I can only assume that to use and stockpile resources as rapaciously as you do was a necessary survival instinct for your genetic forebears.”

-“As a medicine, though... ” Hussein protested.
+“As a medicine, though...”
+Hussein protested.

 “We are not satisfied that it would *remain* a simple medicine.
 You already know of the one nicknamed the “Human Disaster”, which means in